learn-co-curriculum/phrg-git-commit-messages-and-amends/README.md

 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```

 Uh oh!
-We forgot that since we want to overwrite our last commit, we have to `--force` our push up to Github.
+We forgot that since we want to overwrite our last commit, we have to `--force-with-lease` our push up to Github.
 Let's try once more:

 ```
-$ git push --force origin rhino_branch
+$ git push --force-with-lease origin rhino_branch
 Enumerating objects: 9, done.
 Counting objects: 100% (9/9), done.
 Delta compression using up to 8 threads.